-To highlight their plight, I am creating a Geoglyph in the Vredefort Dome World Heritage Area.
-A Geoglyph is a large-scale motif made on the earth's surface which is only viewable from above.
-The world's oldest known geoglyph (an enormous moose,) was created more than 6,000 years ago in the Ural Mountains of Russia.
-As far as I'm aware, there are only three geoglyphs in Africa, all situated in South Africa.
-The Painted Dog will be the 2nd largest geoglyph in Africa.
-It will measure roughly 180 meters by 80 meters, and will be constructed from an estimated 4000+ rocks dipped in a white paint mixture manufactured on-site with organic lime, salt and prickly pear cactus mucus.
+A Geoglyph is a large-scale motif made on the earth's surface, which is only viewable from high above.
+The world's oldest known Geoglyph (an enormous moose,) was created more than 6,000 years ago in the Ural Mountains of Russia.
+As far as I'm aware, there are only three geoglyphs in all of Africa.
+They are all situated within South Africa.
+The Painted Dog will be the 2nd largest Geoglyph in Africa, measuring roughly 180 by 80 meters.
+It will be constructed from an estimated 5000+ rocks dipped in a white paint mixture.
+This organic paint will be manufactured on-site with lime, salt and prickly pear cactus mucus.

 - An education centre (an existing structure has already been allocated.)

-- A walking route around the outline of the sketch with designated education areas along the way.
-Educational tours will be hosted on-site which will relay information about the painted dogs, other endangered African animals, geoglyphs across the world and information about the Vredefort Dome World Heritage area where the artwork is situated.
+- A walking path with designated educational info stops en-route.
+Educational tours will be hosted on-site.
+These tours will relay information about the painted dogs, endangered African animals, geoglyphs and information about the Vredefort Dome World Heritage area.

 - An organic food forest.